reflectoring/reflectoring.github.io/content/blog/2022/2022-03-06-complete-guide-to-middleware-in-express.md

 ```
 Here we are attaching the `express.json` middleware by calling the `use()` function on the `app` object.
 We have also configured a maximum size of `100` bytes for the JSON request.

-We have used a slightly different signature of the `use()` function than the signature used before.
-The `use()` function invoked on the `app` object here takes the URL of the route to which the middleware function will get attached, as the first parameter.
+We have used a slightly different signature of the `use()` function than the signature of the function used before.
+The `use()` function invoked on the `app` object here takes the URL of the route: `/products` to which the middleware function will get attached, as the first parameter.
+Due to this, this middleware function will be called only for this route.

 Now we can extract the fields from the JSON payload sent in the request body as shown in this route definition: